acbg/mycv/index.md

 - Led manufacturing projects, developing processes for the fabrication and characterisation of optical waveguides to be used in AR (augmented reality) applications, from concept to execution.
 - Fully developed hard-master replication processes in a clean room environment, improving process efficiency and minimising fabrication times.
+- Directly communicated with project managers and customers to align project specifications and expectations.
 - Delivered samples within tight deadlines and presented reports to diverse stakeholders.
 - Contributed to process optimization and consolidation to enhance operational efficiency.
 - Mentored and guided team members, introducing them to standard protocols and tools.